samhanic/modulos/README.md

 This library fixes that by adding 5 different implementations of the operation :

-* Euclidean modulo (output smallest positive remainder)
+* Euclidean modulo (output smallest positive remainder.
+Probably the one you're looking for if you're coming from mathematical background)
 * Rounded modulo (output closest to zero remainder)
 * Floored modulo (output remainder with same sign as divisor)
 * Truncated modulo (outputs remainder with same sign as dividend)